JACSMI2847/BMI_CalcAndAdvice/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GermaVinsmoke/bmi-calculator/badge.svg?branch=master)](https://coveralls.io/github/GermaVinsmoke/bmi-calculator?branch=master)
 [![codecov](https://codecov.io/gh/GermaVinsmoke/bmi-calculator/branch/master/graph/badge.svg)](https://codecov.io/gh/GermaVinsmoke/bmi-calculator)

-This application was made to calculate and track a person's BMI Index.
+This application was made to calculate and track a person's BMI Index, modified to include a scale and worthy advice.
 In addition, it also gives tips and advice for users as to how they can increase or decrease their value, as well as exceptions and a scale that shows what their Index tells their body type.